-Fortunately, cheaper models are available too, though you’ll need to be careful not to buy something completely outdated.
+Fortunately, cheaper models are available too, though you’ll need to be cautious not to buy something completely outdated.
 If you’re careful, you can pick up a Chromebook that covers your bases for just a few hundred dollars.
 The list below is a good place to start.

 Lenovo is putting out some of the best Chromebooks on the market today, but its high-end offerings naturally don’t come cheap.
 For a super-affordable alternative to laptops like the Yoga, consider Lenovo’s Chromebook S330.
 This 14-inch computer runs on a quad-core CPU and 4GB of RAM – snappy enough for work tasks like web browsing and word processing.
 It also comes with 32GB of flash storage for files and apps.
 Since Chrome OS is largely cloud-based, you don’t need too much space to handle your basic needs.